We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Like EveryPlate, Dinnerly is much cheaper than most other meal kits on the market, with prices starting at just $4.29 per serving.

 However, Dinnerly categorizes meals based on specific criteria and offers a wider variety of options, including low carb, low calorie, vegetarian, dairy-free, and kid-friendly meals.

-Home Chef is another subscription-based service, which provides weekly meal kits starting at $6.99 per serving.
+Home Chef is another subscription-based service that provides weekly meal kits starting at $6.99 per serving.